noir-lang/noir/docs/docs/noir/concepts/mutability.md

 When creating a mutable reference, the original variable being referred to (`y` in this example) must also be mutable.
-Since mutable references are a reference type, they must be explicitly derefereced via `*` to retrieve the underlying value.
+Since mutable references are a reference type, they must be explicitly dereferenced via `*` to retrieve the underlying value.
 Note that this yields a copy of the value, so mutating this copy will not change the original value behind the
 reference: